taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }
 ~~~~~~~~

 Most often you will find one part of the saga watching incoming actions and evaluating them.
-If an evaluation applies truthfully, it often will call another generator function that handles the side-effect.
-That way you can keep your side-effect watcher maintainable and don't clutter them with business logic.
+If an evaluation applies truthfully, it will often call another generator function that handles the side-effect.
+That way, you can keep your side-effect watcher maintainable and don't clutter them with business logic.
 In the previous example a `takeEvery()` effect of Redux Saga is used to handle every action with the specified action type.
 Yet there are other effects in Redux Saga such as `takeLatest()` which only takes the last of the incoming actions by action type.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~